ampl/ampl.github.io/docs/source/features.md

 option solver gurobi;
 ```

-One thing that may also be useful: In the example, there is the line `print(snapshot, file=open('snapshot.run', 'w'))` that writes the snapshot to a file called `snapshot.run`.
+One thing that may also be useful: In the example, there is the line `ampl.snapshot("snapshot.run")` that writes the snapshot to a file called `snapshot.run`.
 This file can be loaded into AMPL (e.g., for debugging) as follows:
 ```
 $ ampl
 ampl: include "snapshot.run";